 - Local problems when a specified number of locations experience a given number of consecutive failures

-In the Performance thresholds tab of Monitor settings, you can enable performance thresholds and enter a threshold in seconds for the monitor as a whole, and/or each action.
+On the Performance thresholds tab of monitor Settings, you can enable performance thresholds and enter a threshold in seconds for the monitor as a whole and each action.

-While recording and editing clickpaths is based on events, performance thresholds are specified for the monitor as a whole and/or individual actions.
+While recording and editing clickpaths is based on events, performance thresholds are specified for the monitor as a whole and for individual actions.
 See Number of actions consumed by browser clickpaths for the difference between events and actions.

 You specify a static performance time in seconds (to meet an SLA, for example).
 You can base this number on the displayed average performance over the last 24 hours.
 Average performance values are displayed for the monitor as a whole as well as for individual events.